Industrial University of Tyumen

 Industrial University of Tyumen (IUT) (before 2016, known as the Tyumen State Oil and Gas University and the Tyumen State University of Architecture and Civil Engineering) is a higher education institution in Tyumen, Russia.

 IUT provides education from secondary general, secondary vocational education, and higher education, to doctoral studies and business education programs.
 Studies are held in 25 large groups of areas of training and specialties and in more than 150 educational programs.
-The number of students is approximately 32,530 people, including 1,500 international students from outside of Russia.
+The number of students is approximately 32,530 people.
 The IUT research group includes 225 higher doctorate and professors, and 787 candidates of sciences, associate professors.
-Among them there are 3 academicians, 4c corresponding members of the Russian Academy of Sciences and more than 100 full members and corresponding members of the academies of sciences, a Lenin Prize laureate, 3 State prize laureates, 7 Honoured master of sciences and engineering of the Russian Federation.

-The rector of IUT is Veronika Efremova, as of 20 September 2020.
+The rector of IUT is Yuri Klochkov, as of 10 May 2024.